-11.3.1 CPI
+A3.1 CPI

-The transmissions as a function of wavelength of the neutral density filter of CPI are displayed in Figure 24.
+The transmissions as a function of wavelength of the neutral density filter of CPI are displayed in Figure 27.
 These ND filters are common to IRDIS and IFS.

-Figure 24: Transmission CPI NIR densities as a function of wavelength (nm).
+Figure 27: Transmission CPI NIR densities as a function of wavelength (nm).

-11.3.2 IFS
+A3.2 IFS

 A filter wheel is mounted within IFS.
 These filters allow appropriate exposure levels for the IFS internal flat-field lamp.
 The wheel hosts three neutral density filters (ND1, ND2, ND3).
+The filters are identical to those in the CPI.
+They are inclined with respect to the optical axis, to avoid ghosts.
+This causes a small shift of the optical path.